-1. Display will show Weather icon and the matrix will display WX SCAN with ON or OFF flashing.

-2. Press Channel Up/Down button to select ON or OFF.

-Press the Call/Enter/Setup button to save entry.

-You have now ended the WX Setup programming mode and will enter the WX Alert Standby mode.
+- 1. Display will show Weather icon and the matrix will display WX SCAN with ON or OFF flashing. - 2.
+Press Channel Up/Down button to select ON or OFF. - Press the Call/Enter/Setup button to save entry. - You have now ended the WX Setup programming mode and will enter the WX Alert Standby mode.

-When WX Auto Search (SCAN) is set to On, weather channel scanning will start automatically and scan all available weather channels until the strongest channel is found.
-This will happen under the following conditions:

-- WX Alert is engaged. - WX received signal level falls below a preset squelch and - radio is in WX Standby OR - radio is in VHF Standby and there is no channel activity.
+- When WX Auto Search (SCAN) is set to On, weather channel scanning will start automatically and scan all available weather channels.
+When the user-selected weather channel falls below the preset squelch level, the weather channel will change to a new weather channel under the following conditions: - WX Alert is engaged. - WX received signal level falls below a preset squelch or the user-selected weather channel and - radio is in WX Standby OR - radio is in VHF Standby and there is no channel activity. - WX Alert is detected on another weather channel.